dbltnk/rules-exploration/README.md

 * **P2** - BorderType: None or WildCard.
 * **P2** - Move to Species.
 * **P2 -** I need a "paint" mode.
-* **P2** - Grid zoom should automatically fit the screen when a level is loaded (autoAdjustCameraSize = true is all it needs? disabled for a reason?)
 * **P2 -** "Drawing" cells is less comfortable now (but more flexible)
 * **P2 -** Cannot use different sprites for species anymore (but can be added easily)
 * **P2 -** Steps per second slider: You often select the Seed text box when using the slider (collider too big?)